 IBM Thomas J. Watson Research Center

 Established in 1961, the Thomas J. Watson Research Center includes research facilities in Yorktown Heights, New York and Cambridge, Massachusetts, and a client-oriented IBM Industry Solution Lab in Hawthorne, New York.
-The center is the headquarters for IBM Research – the largest industrial research organization in the world, with twelve labs on six continents.
+The center is the headquarters for IBM Research – the largest industrial research organization in the world, with 12 labs on six continents.

-The center has been the location of some of the most notable technological and scientific business breakthroughs of the 20th and 21st centuries, including the invention of Dynamic Random Access Memory (DRAM), the FORTRAN programming language , the relational database, and the development of copper interconnects.
+The center has been the location of some of the most notable technological and scientific business breakthroughs of the 20th and 21st centuries, including the invention of Dynamic Random Access Memory (DRAM), the FORTAN programming language , the relational database, and the development of copper interconnects.